-The California Project Management Office (CA-PMO) is developing the California Agile Framework (CA-Agile) to provide project practitioners with practical guidance for managing iterative incremental project delivery activities.
-The CA-Agile provides guidance on agile methods and approaches through the use of resources, tools, and templates, as well as narrative describing when and how specific project activities may be performed throughout an agile project management lifecycle.
+The California Project Management Office (CA-PMO) developed the California Agile Framework (CA-Agile) to provide project practitioners with practical guidance for managing iterative incremental project delivery activities.
+The CA-Agile provides guidance on agile methods and approaches through the use of resources, and tools, as well as narrative describing when and how specific project activities may be performed throughout an agile project management lifecycle.

 The CA-Agile is designed to help organizations manage agile delivery in order to achieve the business outcomes associated with these efforts.
 While the CA-Agile is written in the context of information technology (IT) implementation efforts, it is applicable to any type of project where an alternative approach to the waterfall method is desired.

 Click on a panel to expand the view and see the additional content.

 The CA-Agile lifecycle groups activities into three distinct CA-Agile Process Phases: Understanding, Planning, and Doing.
 The CA-Agile lifecycle, Figure 1-1 shows the iterative nature of each process.